badlogic/marioslab-site/site/posts/rendering-like-its-1996/dos-nostalgia/index.bt.md

 That's one of the reasons pretty much all older DOS games targeting 386 or 486 would use [mode 13h](https://en.wikipedia.org/wiki/Mode_13h) or derivatives like [Mode X](https://en.wikipedia.org/wiki/Mode_X).
 Both of these video modes use 8 bits to encode a pixel's color.
 But instead of directly encoding the color's red, green and blue component, the 8-bit value is an index into a palette with a total of 256 colors.
 That cuts down on memory and bandwidth needs considerably.

-In our demo's case, we'd go from `3.8MB` to `0.95MB` of data per frame.
+If we went mode 13h on our demo, we'd go from `3.8MB` to `0.95MB` of data per frame.
 That translates to 12-20 frames per second, which is still not great, but often playable enough.
 That's about the frame rate I got when playing [MicroProse's Formula One Grand Prix](https://www.youtube.com/watch?v=qATaCWHLAxw) on my 486.

 So what's the solution?
 Draw less each frame!
 DOOM and Quake relied on various techniques like [binary space partitioning](https://twobithistory.org/2019/11/06/doom-bsp.html) to avoid drawing things that are invisible or occluded.
-Drawing less things means touching less memory.
+Drawing less means touching less memory.
 Consider that 100 grunts are about 5.3 screens worth of pixels.
 That's a lot of overdraw.

-And yes, we could probably squeeze a lot of cycles out of the blitting functions if we handcrafted some 32-bit x86 assembly.
+Yes, we could probably squeeze a lot of cycles out of the blitting functions if we handcrafted some 32-bit x86 assembly.
 But DJGPP actually does a pretty good job at producing fast machine code.
 And I don't want to drop down into assembly land.

 > **Note:** modern hardware won't save you from these issues either sometimes.
 When NVIDIA sent me a prototype Tegra board in the early 2010s, I soon found out that you could only render about 2 full-screen alpha blended rectangles through OpenGL ES before the frame-rate takes a heavy hit.